 When you send Direct Messages via Twitter or Facebook, these companies will store and process your communications and information related to them. openDemocracy will not copy, store or re-share the contents of your communications via these social media sites.

 openDemocracy may remove any comment on our website or social media channels that we deem inappropriate, spam or offensive.
+Comments are pre-moderated using the automated Perspective API system.

 Links to other sites